nomdeplume4reb/applied_stats/README.md

 # applied_stats
-Word problems for applied statistics and probability
+Word problems for applied statistics and probability in Jupyter Notebooks